Whether you’d like to drop five pounds or 50, it can feel like there are a million weight-loss obstacles standing in your way.

 Solution: Do some prep work.

-No one is denying that it’s easier to order takeout than it is to make something from scratch.
+No one is denying it’s easier to order takeout than it is to make something from scratch.
 But cooking healthy meals doesn’t have to be a major time-suck.

 Some tasty options — like a main course salad — don’t even require any cooking at all.
 The key is to think about what you’ll eat long before your tummy starts rumbling.